shreyassp25/OIBSIP/README.md

 <img src="https://miro.medium.com/max/875/1*7bnLKsChXq94QjtAiRn40w.png">

 This Project is completed using application of machine learning with python programming.
-It focuses on IRIS flower classification using Machine Learning with logistic regression and scikit tools.
+It focuses on IRIS flower classification using Logistic regression.

 Algorithm that can be used for predicting and get accuracy are -
 1. Dicision tree classifier